-National policy and regulation are likely going to emerge as some of the most significant commercial challenges associated with the scientific advances that are happening in life sciences.
+National policy and regulation are likely to emerge as some of the most significant commercial challenges associated with the scientific advances that are happening in life sciences.
 Current policy and regulatory regimes were developed and have been optimised for an industry that was dominated by mass-market blockbuster pharmaceuticals that were self-administered.
-These regimes, however, are ill-equipped to address the challenges that are going to be posed by personalised medicine involving specialty products with new infrastructure requirements for diagnosis and administration.
+These regimes are ill-equipped, however, to address the challenges that are going to be posed by personalised medicine involving speciality products with new infrastructure requirements for diagnosis and administration.

 i Probability of product approval

-The likelihood of regulatory approval and the discount rate used to estimate the value of future cashflows generated by a potential new pharmaceutical are two distinct concepts that are often confused.
-The first, the likelihood of regulatory approval, is based on technical issues – does the product offer an appropriate balance of safety and efficacy.
-The second, being the discount rate that would be appropriate to use to value future cashflows to be generated by the pharmaceutical, is subject to standard economic and financial concerns associated with the riskiness of those cashflows.
-As has been noted in more than one article and text on the issue, one should take care to not confuse the technical likelihood of success with the riskiness of cashflows that would be associated with the product.9
+The likelihood of regulatory approval and the discount rate used to estimate the value of future cash flows generated by a potential new pharmaceutical are two distinct concepts that are often confused: (1) the likelihood of regulatory approval is based on technical issues – whether the product offers an appropriate balance of safety and efficacy; and (2) whether the discount rate that would be appropriate to use to value future cash flows to be generated by the pharmaceutical is subject to standard economic and financial concerns associated with the riskiness of those cash flows.
+As has been noted in more than one article and text on the issue, one should take care not to confuse the technical likelihood of success with the riskiness of cash flows that would be associated with the product.26

-Does this mean that the loss of the product opportunity is too speculative on which to base a damages claim?
-It does not, but it does mean that an approach based on the present value of future cashflows that explicitly considers regulatory approval may be inappropriate for products at an early stage of development.
+This does not mean that the loss of the product opportunity is too speculative on which to base a damages claim, but it does mean that an approach based on the present value of future cash flows that explicitly considers regulatory approval may be inappropriate for products at an early stage of development.
 Instead, for products at such an early stage of development, it may be more appropriate to consider actual licences or acquisitions of other product opportunities in the same therapeutic area and at a similar stage of development.
-Metrics derived from an assessment of these potential comparables may provide more appropriate support for an estimate of damages.11
+Metrics derived from an assessment of these potential comparables may provide more appropriate support for an estimate of damages.28

 ii Benchmarking with product analogues